An ad-free and cookie-free webpage by FactorPad

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Automatic Data Processing, Inc. engages in the provision of business outsourcing solutions specializes in cloud-based human capital management.
 It operates through the following business segments: Employer Services; and Professional Employer Organization Services; and Other.
 The Employer Services segment provides clients ranging from single-employee small businesses to large enterprises with tens of thousands of employees around the world, offering a range of human resources outsourcing and technology-based human capital management solutions, including strategic, cloud-based platforms.
 The Professional Employer Organization Services segment offers small and mid-sized businesses a human resources outsourcing solution through a co-employment mode.
-The Other segment comprises of non-recurring gains and losses; miscellaneous processing services; the elimination of intercompany transactions; and interest expense.
 The company was founded by Henry Taub in 1949 and is headquartered in Roseland, NJ.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.